How to choose a perfect resort in the Maldives?

 Price/Category

 We are usually limited by budget, so this is always one of the most significant aspects when choosing a hotel.
-Contrary to popular belief, the Maldives has lodgings to fit all budgets.
+Contrary to popular belief, the Maldives offers accommodations to suit all budgets.
 You can stay in very affordable but basic guesthouses/3-star hotels on local islands, or you can opt for 4-star/5-star/ultra-luxurious hotels on one of the resort islands.
 The backpacker-style guest rooms & budget hotels are located on the inhabited islands and are ideal for experiencing the local culture.
 For as little as $100 per night, you can find a decent place to stay.
-Maafushi, Vaadhoo, Villingili, Guraido, Ukulhas, Thulusdoo, Addu City, and Toddo are a few of the most popular local islands in the Maldives.
+Maafushi, Vaadhoo, Villingili, Guraidhoo, Ukulhas, Thulusdhoo, Addu City, and Thoddoo are a few of the most popular local islands in the Maldives.

 A four-star hotel on a resort island will cost between $200 to $400 per night for a standard room.
 As you move up to 5-star or exclusive resorts, rates skyrocket.
 You can end up paying $15000 per night for a private overwater villa with a slide.
-So, decide on your budget before you start looking for accommodation in the Maldives.
-Here, I would strongly advise you to stretch your money as far as possible, as extravagance and luxury are essential for enjoying a Maldivian vacation.
+Therefore, decide on your budget before you begin searching for accommodation in the Maldives.
+Here, I recommend stretching your money as far as possible, as extravagance and luxury are essential for enjoying a Maldivian vacation.
 That’s the reason why the majority of hotels in the Maldives are 5* or higher.
 Keep an eye out for specials and discounts to help you save money when booking hotels.

 .
 Pixabay.com